solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The second code snippet connects to the MySQL instance and executes a raw query to SELECT all rows from the `inventory` table.
 This time, it uses the `fetchall()` method to parse the result set into a Python iterable.
-You should see an output like the one below.
+An output like the one below should display:

     Connection established
     Read 3 row(s) of data.